-7.4 Asymptotic notation hints
+7.4 General principles for dealing with asymptotic notation

-7.4.1 Remember the difference between big-O, big- Ω , and big- Θ
+7.4.1 Remember the difference between big-O, big- $\Omega$ , and big- $\Theta$

-- Use big-O when you have an upper bound on a function, e.g. the zoo never got more than O(1) new gorillas per year, so there were at most O(t) gorillas at the zoo in year t. - Use big- Ω when you have a lower bound on a function, e.g. every year the zoo got at least one new gorilla, so there were at least $\Omega(t)$ gorillas at the zoo in year t.
+- Use big-O when you have an upper bound on a function, e.g. the zoo never got more than O(1) new gorillas per year, so there were at most O(t) gorillas at the zoo in year t. - Use big- $\Omega$ when you have a lower bound on a function, e.g. every year the zoo got at least one new gorilla, so there were at least $\Omega(t)$ gorillas at the zoo in year t.

-• Use big-Θ when you know the function exactly to within a constantfactor error, e.g. every year the zoo got exactly five new gorillas, so there were $\Theta(t)$ gorillas at the zoo in year t.
+• Use big- $\Theta$ when you know the function exactly to within a constantfactor error, e.g. every year the zoo got exactly five new gorillas, so there were $\Theta(t)$ gorillas at the zoo in year t.

-For the others, use little-o and ω when one function becomes vanishingly small relative to the other, e.g. new gorillas arrived rarely and with declining frequency, so there were o(t) gorillas at the zoo in year t.
-These are not used as much as big-O, big- Ω , and big- Θ in the algorithms literature.
+For the others, use little-o and $\omega$ when one function becomes vanishingly small relative to the other, e.g. new gorillas arrived rarely and with declining frequency, so there were o(t) gorillas at the zoo in year t.
+These are not used as much as big-O, big- $\Omega$ , and big- $\Theta$ in the algorithms literature.